 Whilst your baby can deal with your own bacteria, particles left from a previous owner can contaminate the milk, leaving your baby very sick.

-When in doubt, it’s best to go for new – most insurances cover the purchase of a new breast pump nowadays anyways.
+When in doubt, it’s best to go for new.
+If you are in the United States, many insurances cover the purchase of a new breast pump.

 Wrapping It Up

 The to-do-list for parents is very much a never-ending one, and these added cleaning steps when it comes to pumping can easily be seen as one more annoying chore.

 Whilst pumping and all the cleaning it entails can be quite time-consuming, you should be proud of the fact that you are giving the absolute best to your little one.
 By no means should the process deter you from expressing breast milk.

 Cleaning and sanitizing breast pump parts properly ensures that the milk your baby is getting is safe.
 It is what will nourish her in her first few months or years, and all thanks to you!